Only this pageAll pages

 Make Local MCP Server (legacy)

-Local version of Make MCP server should be used only for advanced cases.
-For most cases it is preferred to use Cloud MCP Server instead.
+The local version of Make MCP server runs on your machine.
+You should only use it for advanced cases; in most other cases, use Cloud MCP Server instead.

 Features